Beer and Food

 TIP 2: contrast

-Find foods that counterparts the tastes found in the beer, so they fuse into a new dimension of flavour; one that neither one their own could attain.
+Find foods that counterparts the beer’s flavours, so they may explode into a new dimension that neither could attain on its own.

 TRY MATCHING:

-• Light fruity beers with savory empanadas or smoked pork
+Light fruity ales with savory empanadas or smoked pork

-• Hoppy beers with spicy foods (arugula, Asian soups) or greek salad
+Hoppy beers & IPAs with spicy foods (Asian soups, jerk chicken), fresh tomatoes, greek salad

-• Brown ales with sweet chip flavours or ice creams
+Brown ales with sweet chip flavours (barbecue, all dressed), ice cream (pecan, caramel)

-• Amber & red ales with marinated mushrooms, dried meats or nut butters
+Amber & red ales with marinated mushrooms, dried meats, nut butters spreads

-• Dark, roasted beers with roasted vegetables or rochford cheese
+Dark, roasted beers with roasted vegetables, rochford cheese, smoked gouda

-Pro: get ready for some mind-blowing, taste bud exploding, flavour revelations.
+Pro: get ready for some mind-blowing, taste bud exploding, soul-shaking revelations.

-Con: some matches won't work out, where neither the beer nor the food will taste better.
+Con: some matches won't work out as they will mismatch, neither the beer nor the food will taste better.

 To nail the Contrast pairing style, one must keep trying new combinations.
+You may find that some combos will mask all the flavours and those are great lessons as you move along.
 Start in simple ways, play it safe as you begin and progress with more boldness from there.
-Allow your curiosity and imagination to explore freely and play.
-Incredible surprises await you with this food pairing tip!
+Allow your curiosity & imagination to explore freely and play!
+Incredible surprises await you.

 TIP 3: Go WILD

-Throw all rules and over-thinking out the window.
+Throw the rules and over-thinking out the window!
 The Go Wild method embraces an "anything goes" philosophy.
-This is flavour freestyle.
-Without rhyme or reason, with spontaneity and curiosity at their peak, allowing matching beers and foods that wouldn't have crossed your mind otherwise.
+This is flavour freestyle, ad-lib.
+Without rhyme or reason, with spontaneity and curiosity at their peak, allow matching beers and foods that wouldn't have crossed your mind otherwise.

 Focus on asking "I wonder what beer X and food Y would taste like together...", thinking out of the box.
-This is how we came up with this Greek pairing of tzatziki, tomato fritters paired with a local Chania hazy pale ale; a mind-boggling match made in heaven which we often use on our craft beer tours still to this day.
+This is how we came up with this Greek pairing of tzatziki & local tomato fritters paired with a local Chania hazy pale ale; a mind-blowing match made in heaven which we often use on our craft beer & food tours still to this day.

-Pro: total freedom to explore can create unpredictable amazing discoveries.
+Pro: surprise yourself; total freedom to explore instinctively can create amazing discoveries.

 Con: the bigger the risk, the greater the fall; get ready for some massive flops.